ravijanjam/qkw/README.md

 The purpose of this application is to tag anything with a _label_ and, use it to retrieve the associated data for other applications.
 Some of qkw's use cases:

-* Replace shell/bash aliasing using this dynamic tagging system.
+* Replace shell/bash aliasing using qkw's dynamic tagging.
 * Quickly test a set of commands with different options in different environments.
 * Rapidly create variations, and save them with a versioned tag.
 * Add a _help-string_ or _note_ with the associated data.